CinthiaBV/BigData/README.md

     	6.-a.
 Print all map keys
     	7.-b.
 Add the following value to the map ("Miguel", 23)

-#### In this practice what we did we created lists with different colors, we added elements to the lists, we created an array with ranges and that they count from 5 to 5, we made a mutable map, we printed them and we added element to that map
+#### In this practice  we created lists with different colors, aslo we added elements to the lists, and finally  we created an array with ranges and that they count from 5 to 5.
+We made a mutable map and printed.

 #### &nbsp;&nbsp;&nbsp;&nbsp; Code.
 ```scala